RanxwareSoftworks/DefinitelyNotRanxware/README.md

 > [!important]
 > This script is intended for **PC users only**.
 I will not hesitate to fix any errors from mobile devices or other executors, hence why it is a `temporary` script hub.
+>
+> The scripts are also obfuscated so that no devs can skid through and make an anti-cheat that I'll have to deal with.
+So please use a high-end, efficient executor

 <hr>